A simple frame loom is a FANTASTIC piece of equipment to have in your studio. They are versatile, portable, and easy to store.

 There are some tricks to help maintain even spacing on your simple loom that I cover HERE!

-A heddle bar is a tool that you can use to create an opening (shed) in your weaving.
-Usually, the bar would raise every other warp so that you can eliminate the need to do the “over, under” motion.
-It allows for faster and simpler weaving.
+For example, in plain weave, the heddle bar would raise every other warp so that you can eliminate the need to do the “over, under” motion.
+You would then rotate the bar to do the opposite: “under, over”.
+This allows for faster and simpler weaving.

-The creation of the shed allows you to use a shuttle, butterfly, or a bobbin instead of just a long piece of yarn.
+The creation of the shed also allows you to use a shuttle, butterfly, or a bobbin instead of just a long piece of yarn.

-This is a big advantage in the commercial loom column if you do no like weaving your tails back in.
+This is a big advantage in the commercial loom column if you do not like weaving your tails back in.
 With the ability to use one of these tools you won’t have to change out your yarn as much.
 Every time you change your yarn you create a new tail you will have to deal with when you are done.
 This advantage is most notable if you are using a lot of one color.
 If you are weaving imagery and using a lot of different colors anyway, it might not be as big a deal.

 While it is possible to make a heddle bar if you really want one for your simple frame loom, that takes extra time and effort.
 Most commercial frame looms have a heddle bar already included.

-The best weaving loom for beginners
+The best weaving loom for beginners?

 You do not want to spend a ton of money if you do not know that weaving is right for you – and I would not want you to!

 So finding a weaving loom that helps you to get weaving sooner and explore weaving in many of its forms is essential for new weavers!
-If you are a more advanced weaver, and you are looking for something to add to your studio then there really is no reason not to get a simple frame loom as well.
+If you are a more advanced weaver and you are looking for something to add to your studio, then there really is no reason not to get a simple frame loom as well.
 Seriously, what are you waiting for?

 This is the loom everyone should have in their studio!